We Gather Together: History

-A different translation under the first line We Praise Thee, O God, Our Redeemer, Creator was translated by J.B.C.
-Cory (1882-1963).
+A different translation under the first line We Praise Thee, O God, Our Redeemer, Creator was translated by J. B. C. Cory (1882–1963).

 The hymn steadily gained popularity, especially in services of Thanksgiving on such occasions as town and college centennial celebrations.
 According to Carl Daw, executive director of the Hymn Society, the "big break" came in 1935 when it was included in the national hymnal of the Methodist-Episcopal Church.

-According to Michael Hawn, professor of sacred music at Southern Methodist University's Perkins School of Theology, "by World War I, we started to see ourselves in this hymn," and the popularity increased during World War II, when "the wicked oppressing" were understood to include Nazi Germany and Imperial Japan.
+According to Michael Hawn, professor of sacred music at Southern Methodist University's Perkins School of Theology, "by World War I, we started to see ourselves in this hymn", and the popularity increased during World War II, when "the wicked oppressing" were understood to include Nazi Germany and Imperial Japan.

 This hymn is often sung at American churches the Sunday before Thanksgiving.

 This hymn was sung at the Opening of the Funeral Mass for Jacqueline Kennedy Onassis.
-The West Wing episode "Shibboleth" (season 2, episode 8 "Shibboleth") alluded to the hymn, and it was played in the episode's final scene (performed by the Cedarmont Kids.)
+The West Wing episode "Shibboleth" (season 2, episode 8) alluded to the hymn, and it is played in the episode's final scene (performed by the Cedarmont Kids).